 For all its thematic power, Buster Scruggs still suffers from some formal limitations.
 At times, anthology yields to miscellany.
 The shorts were pulled from a scrap bin of storyboards written up over twenty-five years, and the series as a whole never quite attains the immersive grandeur of a True Grit.
 Perhaps more significantly, for all its diversity, the anthology falls short of a true panorama of the West.
 Indians serve always as plot device, never as characters.
 Comanche raiders merely provide a deus ex machina in “Near Aldogones” and a diabolus ex machina in “The Gal Who Got Rattled.”
 Rich historic figures like black cowboys and Mexican rancheros are neglected entirely.
 (The closest treatment of the Spanish West comes from a few bad hombres in the first sketch; in the credits, they are listed as “Cantina Scum.”)

 There is some artistry in the Coens’ deliberate choice to avoid a pinched, hidebound realism.
 Dime novels and silent films coexisted with the waning days of the Old West.
 For all the literary distortions that revisionists love to hate, the image has at some level become the reality.
-Animating every part of this film is that most famous of John Ford mantras, spoken by Jimmy Stuart in The Man Who Shot Liberty Valence (1956): “When the legend becomes a fact, print the legend.”
+Animating every part of this film is that most famous of John Ford mantras, spoken to Jimmy Stewart in The Man Who Shot Liberty Valence (1962): “When the legend becomes a fact, print the legend.”
 But even by this standard, there are serious blind spots.
 Western legend brims with the kinds of characters who get no airtime in Buster Scruggs.
 There is plenty of Coen-worthy material in the life of the half-white, half-Indian Quanah Parker, for example, the last war chief of the Comanches.
 Or perhaps Bill Picket, the larger-than-life black steer wrestler who performed with Wild Bill in his later years.

 Still, there is no denying that Buster Scruggs breathes new life into a timeworn genre with the oldest of all themes: death.
 These six weird vignettes are a fresh and fitting contribution to a tradition that constantly resurrects itself.
 You can kill Buster Scruggs, but he’ll keep on singing.